How to find quality clothes this Second Hand September

 If you want to take the guesswork and gamble out of second hand shopping, Thrift+ is the place for you.
 Instead of buying directly from sellers, you’re buying from Thrift+ who offer a 30-day refund policy and guarantee of quality pre-loved clothing.

+Each piece of second hand clothing is carefully inspected by a team of in-house experts before being photographed and listed on site.
 Any flaws are minor and are clearly detailed and photographed in the listing.
 Thrift+ is definitely a great place for beginners to find huge discounts on expensive brands.

 A screen shot of a website showing a variety of dresses.